-NOTE: Management Unit < 50 ha can meet set-aside requirements outside the Management Unit (see: Interpretation of the normative framework, Forest Management, INT-STD-01-001_09).
-SLIMF operations (according to FSC-STD-01-003) can meet the requirement of minimum 10% Conservation Area Network at the level of the group entity within a group certification scheme.
+Note 1: Management Unit\ < 50 ha can meet set-aside requirements using protected areas\ located outside the certified forest (see: Interpretation of the normative framework, Forest Management, INT-STD-01-001\09).

+Note 2: SLIMF FMUs within a group certification scheme, regardless of the MU\ size, can meet the requirement of minimum 10% Conservation Area Network\ at the level of the group entity\as per INT-STD-01-001\09.